EVFLEX/blog/about.md

 permalink: /about/
 ---

-EVFLEX is a model dedicated to using the flexibility inherent in Electric Vehicles.
+EVflex is a model dedicated to using the flexibility inherent in Electric Vehicles.